arcusmaximus/SottrModTools/Documentation.md

 ### Importing

 Start by extracting the .drm of the model you want to edit.
-Then launch Blender, choose File → Import → SOTTR object, and select the .tr11objectref file.
+Then launch Blender, choose File → Import → TR2013/ROTTR/SOTTR object, and select the .trXobjectref file.
 This will import the model's meshes, materials, and skeleton if there is one.

 The import filechooser has the following options on the right hand side:

-- **Import unlinked models**

-  By default, the addon only imports the models referenced by the object metadata.
-Use this checkbox to instead import all models in the "Model" folder.

 - **Import LODs**

   By default, the addon doesn't import any of the model's LOD meshes to reduce clutter.
 In certain cases, though, you may want to see them: if you're looking to replace Lara's head (explained further below), or if an original outfit simply doesn't have a full-detail mesh for one of its parts.

   Note, however, that the addon doesn't support *exporting* LODs.
 All meshes will be exported as full-detail meshes, regardless of whether they were LOD meshes when you imported them.
 This means you should delete any LOD meshes before exporting.

-- **Import cloth and collisions**

-  Import cloth strips and collision shapes.
-See the section on cloth physics for details.

 - **Split meshes into parts**

-  By default, the addon creates a Blender mesh per SOTTR mesh in the model, where each mesh consists of one or more parts (set of faces sharing the same material).
-If this isn't granular enough for you, you can enable this option to create a Blender mesh per SOTTR mesh part.
+  By default, the addon creates a Blender mesh per TR mesh in the model, where each TR mesh consists of one or more parts (set of faces sharing the same material).
+If this isn't granular enough for you, you can enable this option to create a Blender mesh per TR mesh part.
 Alternatively, you can of course use Blender's "Separate By Material" operator after importing.

 - **Merge with existing skeleton(s)**